fybrik/fybrik/site/docs/reference/crds.md

-DataStore contains the details for accesing the data that are sent by catalog connectors Credentials for accesing the data are stored in Vault, in the location represented by Vault property.
+DataStore contains the details for accessing the data that are sent by catalog connectors Credentials for accessing the data are stored in Vault, in the location represented by Vault property.

 <table>
     <thead>